NLog/NLog.Web/README.md

 targets and layout-renderes specific to ASP.Net and IIS.

 ##ASP.NET 5
-(note: not working yet due to DI issues)

 There is a special package for ASP.NET 5 / MVC 6.
 This is needed because `HttpContext.Current` isn't available in ASP.NET 5 and we can't detect if ASP.NET 4 or 5 is used.

 The following parts are supported in ASP.NET 5: